saravanadivakaruni/Deep-Reinforcement-Learning/README.md

 ## The Deep Reinforcement Learning Course
-:by HuggingFace 🤗 will teach about Deep Reinforcement Learning from beginner to expert:
+by HuggingFace 🤗 will teach about Deep Reinforcement Learning from beginner to expert:

 ### UNIT-1:
 "LunarLander" agent that will learn to land correctly on the Moon using PPO architecture and MLpPolicy and the trained agent is uploaded into the Hugging Face Hub.